Fostering A Lifetime of Support

 By sharing the experience of addiction with others, people in recovery are able to foster connections and become better equipped to combat their substance use disorder.
 At Extra Mile Recovery, we understand the power of group therapy.
 As a rehab center with a small census, we focus more on enabling clients to build lifelong relationships that they can keep leaning on for their entire lives.
 This is something that can grow through effective group therapy.

 During our Residential Inpatient Program, group therapy plays a few different roles.
-One of the most effective ways for a client to understand themselves and their addiction is to see themselves in relation to others.
+One of the most effective ways for a client to understand themselves and their addiction is to see themselves in relation to others, especially those of the same gender and similar experiences.
 When clients are speaking their truths and sharing their experiences, it puts into perspective what each person is going through and allows other clients to lend empathy, helpful insight, and advice on how to make meaningful change to their situation.

 Another function of group therapy is to help clients practice life skills that will be relevant throughout recovery – collaborative group work, celebrating each other’s successes, and providing support to others who are struggling.
 These acts encourage clients to use the recovery tool set that they’ve developed in our rehab programs.

-Group therapy is also one of the best ways for clients to break out of isolation.
-We keep our client census small and exclusively male so that we can focus on their needs, but also so that everyone’s voice can be heard in a setting where all involved have a great deal in common.
-Our clients aren’t left alone during a vulnerable time.
-Instead, they’re making friends, forming strong and positive bonds, and growing a support network that can last a lifetime.
+Group therapy is also one of the best ways for clients to break out of isolation during a vulnerable time.
+We keep our client census small and gender-exclusive so that we can focus on their needs and let everyone’s voice be heard in a setting where all involved have a great deal in common.
+Instead of being alone, our clients are making friends, forming strong and positive bonds, and growing a support network that can last a lifetime.

 Key Group Therapy Sessions